 Various types of fabrics are available in the market to produce T-shirts.
 It is helpful to know a bit about the materials before buying each fabric.
 Moreover, we should know when to wear each type of cloth to stay prepared for the environment.

 It’s a popular fabric for T-shirts.
 Cotton fabric is soft, sturdy & breathable.
 It is also affordable.
-To avoid wrinkles on Cotton, remove from the dryer immediately.
-Cotton is suitable for every day wear & is casual.
+To avoid wrinkles on the Cotton, remove it from the dryer immediately.
+Cotton is suitable for everyday wear & is casual.
 Several types of Cotton used in apparel & each one slightly different.